EnterpriseDB/tpa/docs/src/postgresql.conf.md

 ## shared_buffers

-By default, TPAexec will set `shared_buffers` to 25% of the available memory (this is just a rule of thumb, not a recommendation).
+By default, TPA will set `shared_buffers` to 25% of the available memory (this is just a rule of thumb, not a recommendation).
 You can override this default by setting `shared_buffers_ratio: 0.35` to use a different proportion, or by setting `shared_buffers_mb: 796` to a specific number of MB, or by